 Lotteries for gallery space in the Stella Elkins Tyler (SET) Galleries or Student Lounge Gallery (downstairs atrium adjacent to the SET Galleries) are held twice per year.
-You must be a senior to participate, but you do not need to wait till your last semester to show (BFA with Teaching Certificate students are encourages to complete their show the semester before student teaching).
+You must be a senior to participate, but you do not need to wait till your last semester to show (BFA with Teaching Certificate students are encouraged to complete their show the semester before student teaching).
 The lottery for the Fall semester is held in early September--usually the first week.
 The lottery for the Spring semester is held in November.
-Watch for information on the Tyler calendar, the WHAT and flyers around the school.
+Watch for information on the Tyler calendar, the WHAT, and flyers around the school.
 More information is here.

-...Obtain an official transcript for Grad school applications or an employer?
+...Obtain an official transcript for grad school applications or an employer?

 You order transcripts from a contracted service online.
 All the information you need is on the Office of the Registrar's website.

 Temple is an urban campus, so things may be a bit different here than at home.
 First off, and most important, don't walk around while you're texting to friends.
 If you're walking around and not paying attention, you are liable to walk in front of a car, a bike, or have someone grab your phone.
 Pay attention to your surroundings!
 Second, make sure you sign up for the TUAlert to get notifications about problems on or around campus.